Do you want to learn how to start a blog?

 Most WordPress social sharing plugins slow down your site, are not attractive, and don’t work the way you would hope.
 Social Warfare share buttons are both lightning fast and beautiful.

-Not only will it never slow down your website like other sharing plugins, we give you the most attractive share buttons available that look great no matter what screen size or resolution.
+Not only will it never slow down your website like other sharing plugins, but we also give you the most attractive share buttons available that look great no matter what screen size or resolution.

 8. BEST WordPress SEO Plugin (Rank Math SEO)